 Electrical Engineering is a major studied within the field of Engineering.
 Electrical Engineering is more of a niche major, ranked 35th most popular out of the top 384 college majors ranked by College Factual.
 Electrical Engineering students make up about 18,243 graduates per year.

 15% of Electrical Engineering students are women while men make up 85% of the student body.
 The Far Western US region is home to the most common Electrical Engineering colleges.

 The following is a list of the most popular colleges and universities in the U.S. for an Electrical Engineering degree, based purely on number of students graduated.

 Schools aren't ranked most popular without reason.
 Check out the college profiles below and see what other areas these schools excel in.

-Around 82.0% of UC Berkeley applicants send their SAT scores, which average around 1,380.
+Around 78.0% of UC Berkeley applicants send their SAT scores, which average around 1,405.
 You might want to invest in an ACT prep course before taking the exam since the usual ACT score is 32.
 Interested in learning more about University of California - Berkeley's campus?
 Go on a virtual tour.

-Pennsylvania State University - Main Campus is one of the best schools in the country for Electrical Engineering.
+Pennsylvania State University - University Park is a good choice for students pursuing an Electrical Engineering degree.
 Located in University Park, Pennsylvania, this university is best suited for learners who flourish in a city atmosphere.

 If on-campus safety is important to you, you'll be glad to find out that Pennsylvania State University - Main Campus has a low crime rate.
 Approximately 67.5% of students graduate on time at Pennsylvania State University - Main Campus, which is much higher than the U.S. average of 37.0%.
 Interested in learning more about Pennsylvania State University - Main Campus' campus?
 Take a virtual tour.